Klara and the Sun: Reception

 The novel was longlisted for the 2021 Booker Prize and the 2022 Andrew Carnegie Medal for Excellence in Fiction.
 It was selected for The Washington Posts "10 Best Books of 2021" list.
 The novel was also featured in "The 33 best books of 2021" list in The Times and Barack Obama's summer 2021 reading list.

+Scholarly assessments

+Below is critical commentary produced pertaining to this novel by scholars.